bmcilw1/obsidian-habit-tracker-example/Habit Dashboard.md

 > [!info]
 > This page gives you a dashboard to see your progress with the habits you want to track
 >
+> Click on...
+>
-> Click on the title of the calendar to view your progress on other daily habits!
+> - The title of the calendar to view your progress on other daily habits
+> - A specific day to view the value for the entry that day `1, 0`, or if it was blank
+> - The `<` and `>` icons to go back or forward a month, or the dot to go to the current month (which can show an error if no entries are found for the current month)
+>